InetIntel/Dataset-AS-to-Organization-Mapping/README.md

-# Improving-Inference-of-Sibling-ASes
+# Dataset: AS to Organization mapping

+This repo contains historical and current versions of our AS to Organization mapping.

-This repo contains the generated dataset from the paper *Improving the Inference of Sibling Autonomous Systems* accepted by Passive and Active Measurement Conference (PAM) 2023.
+The methodology we use is described in the paper *Improving the Inference of Sibling Autonomous Systems* published at the Passive and Active Measurement Conference (PAM) 2023.
 This dataset won the PAM 2023 Best Community Artifact Award.

 Please create issues to report any inaccuracy in the dataset!

 The dataset is organized per ASN and each ASN is associated with 8 columns:
 - **Status** (matched / unmatched (orphan) / no hint of error)